PierreGuyot/apf/README.md

 - Information should be filled once, and only once
 - Everything that can be computed automatically should be updated automatically (for instance, the total of a column)
 - The form should be accessible (in the a11y sense)
+- The form should be lightweight (currently under 70ko)

 ## Principles of design